Staten Island Railway: 19th century

 Construction of the Vanderbilt's Landing-to-Tompkinsville portion of the North Shore Branch began on March 17, 1884, and the line opened for passenger service on August 1 of that year.
 The lighthouse just above Tompkinsville impeded the line's extension to St. George but, after the SIRT lobbied for an act of Congress, construction of a two-track, 580 ft tunnel under the lighthouse began in 1885 for about $190,000.
 The SIR was leased to the B&O for 99 years in 1885.
 Proceeds of the lease were used to complete the terminal at Saint George, pay for two miles of waterfront property, complete the Rapid Transit Railroad, build a bridge over the Kill Van Kull at Elizabethport, and build other terminal facilities.
 The North Shore Branch opened for service on February 23, 1886, to Elm Park.
 The Saint George terminal opened on March 7, 1886, and all SIR lines were extended to the station.
 The remainder of the North Shore Branch, to its terminus at Erastina, was opened in the summer of 1886.
 On January 1, 1888, the South Beach Branch opened for passenger service to Arrochar.
 In 1893, the South Beach Branch was extended from Arrochar to a new terminal at South Beach.
 The new lines opened by the B&O were known as the Staten Island Rapid Transit Railway, and the original line (from Clifton to Tottenville) was called the Staten Island Railway.

 In 1886, Congress passed a law authorizing the construction of a 500 ft swing bridge over Arthur Kill, after three years of effort by Wiman.
 The bridge was completed three days early, on June 13, 1888, at 3 p.m.
 The Arthur Kill Bridge was the world's largest drawbridge when it opened, and there were no fatalities in its construction.
-In 1889, construction began on the Baltimore and New York Railway— 5.25 mi line from Arthur Kill to the Jersey Central at Cranford, and was finished later in the year.
+In 1889, construction began on the Baltimore and New York Railway—a 5.25 mi line from Arthur Kill to the Jersey Central at Cranford, and was finished later in the year.
 On January 1, 1890, the first train operated from St. George Terminal to Cranford Junction.
 When the Arthur Kill Bridge was completed, the United States War Department was unsuccessfully pressured by the Lehigh Valley and Pennsylvania Railroads to have the newly built bridge replaced with a bridge with a different design; according to the railroads, it was an obstruction to navigation of the large numbers of coal barges past Holland Hook on Arthur Kill.
 In 1897, the terminal at Saint George (which served the railroad and the ferry to Manhattan) was completed.